Los Altos High School (Los Altos, California): Student clubs

 Students at Los Altos High School have independently started over 50 different clubs, including One Dollar For Life, a non-profit organization founded by history and economics teacher Robert Freeman.
 It also hosts club extensions of many nationally recognized organizations, such as American Civil Liberties Union, Amnesty International, AVID Council, Club Darfur, Future Business Leaders of America, Gay-Straight Alliance, Key Club, Model United Nations, Safe Ride, and Mock Trial.
 They also have "student unions" of most ethnic and racial groups present in the school.
-For example, The BSU (British Student Union) at Los Altos High School celebrates British culture.
+For example, The BSU (Black Student Union) at Los Altos High School celebrates African American culture.
 These clubs impact the entire Los Altos community, and in the case of One Dollar For Life and Amnesty International, they impact regions in rural Africa and Haiti, respectively.

 The Los Altos Green Team, with the help of Sierra Club officials, urged citizens to sign petitions and presented them to the City Council.
 This helped create the grassroots for a Los Altos "Cool Cities" campaign to aide the city in becoming more Green; resulting in the city to be included in the Kyoto Protocol through the Mayor's Climate Protection Center.
 They have also invited an Emmy Award-winning Al Gore-trained speaker to deliver an "update" on An Inconvenient Truth as well as provide tips on making the student's lives more environmentally friendly.
 They have since started a local sustainable and organic garden and plan to sell subscriptions to local residents.